QuantEcon/QuantEcon.py/docs/source/contributing.rst

 -------------------

 We try to maintain a simple and consistent format for inline documentation, known in the Python world as docstrings.

-The format we use is known as `numpydoc <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_.
+The format we use is known as `numpydoc <https://numpydoc.readthedocs.io/en/latest/format.html#overview>`_.

 It was developed by the numpy and scipy teams and is used in many popular packages.

 Adhering to this standard helps us

 *   Provide a sense of consistency throughout the library
 *   Give users instant access to necessary information at the interpreter prompt (either via the built-in Python function help(object_name) or the Jupyter object_name?)
 *   Easily generate a reference manual using sphinx's autodoc and apidoc

-Instructions to compile a local version of the documentation can be found `here <https://github.com/QuantEcon/QuantEcon.py/tree/master/docs>`_.
+It is always useful to build the docs locally before setting up a pull request, and lets you check how your docstrings render in html prior to submitting a pull request.

-This can be useful if you would like to check how your docstrings render in html prior to submitting a pull request.
+However once you open a PR a preview of the docs is provided as one of the GitHub Actions.

 Further questions
 -----------------